vanadium-archive/go.ref/services/allocator/README.md

 ## List()

 List shows all the instances that are owned by the calling user.
-Since the current implementation only allows one instance per user, `List()` returns at most 1 result.

 # Example